-In many cases, deep tissue massages are applied to a specific problem, including chronic muscle pain, mobility issues, or injuries.
-It’s known to be useful for relieving the symptoms of osteoarthritis, fibromyalgia, and plantar fasciitis—usually giving clients a wider range of movement after treatment.
+In many cases, deep tissue massages are applied to address a specific problem, including chronic muscle pain, mobility issues, or injuries.
+It’s known to be useful for relieving the symptoms of osteoarthritis, fibromyalgia, and plantar fasciitis — usually giving clients a wider range of movement after treatment.

-For those suffering from back pain, users describe deep tissue therapy as just as effective as prescription medications for relieving pain.
+For those suffering from back pain, users have found that deep tissue therapy is just as effective as prescription medications for relieving pain.

 Deep tissue massages are also known to lower blood pressure and improve the function of the heart and lungs.
 The release of endorphins and oxytocin during the massage can relieve stress, minimize tension headaches, and improve overall emotional health.

 Deep tissue massages are even more effective than typical massages because of the level of pressure.
-This technique can reach scars that occur deeper in the body, which damage muscles, ligaments, or tendons.
+This technique can reach scars that occur deeper inside the body, which can include damaged muscles, ligaments, or tendons.